kshaffer/courses/as4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for March 4/5

+Please transcribe *all four parts* (two violins, viola, and cello) of [Four-Part Transcription No. 3](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6ccVVxQzBUMGY0V2s/view?usp=sharing), and provide appropriate harmonic labels (key(s), Roman numerals, and figured bass/inversions).
+The beginning tonic is C. Use your ears to determine the mode (major/minor), if/when/where it modulates, and the meter.

+Please complete Melodic Transcription No. 3, begun in class on Wendesday/Thursday, Feb.
+25/26, and submit to your instructor.
+Audio can be [downloaded here]() (link to be added after Thursday classes).
+(You will need to be logged into Google Drive with your CU account.)
+Beginning tonic is D-flat.
+Be sure to transcribe the vocal melody *and* indicate the ending key.

+## Prep for March 2/3

+Class time will be devoted to our final sight-reading exam opportunity.
+If you have already passed both instrumental sight-reading and sight-singing with solfège, there is no need to come.

+Shaffer's students can [sign up for exam times here](https://www.google.com/calendar/selfsched?sstoken=UVBSdnp2TjN5X3lvfGRlZmF1bHR8MDA3M2NiNTMyNjU1OGM3YmIxY2EwMGM1NzllM2VhMjY) (all time slots are between 8:10am and 8:50am on Tuesday).

 ## Prep for Feb 25/26

 Please transcribe *all four parts* (two violins, viola, and cello) to [this musical excerpt](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cQXB4TDJxdFFtdDQ/view?usp=sharing), and provide appropriate harmonic labels (key(s), Roman numerals, and figured bass/inversions).
 The beginning tonic is D. Use your ears to determine the mode (major/minor), if/when/where it modulates, and the meter.
 This is the second of several take-home four-part transcription opportunities.

-Please complete the melodic transcription begun in class on Wendesday/Thursday, Feb.
+Please complete the melodic transcription begun in class on Monday/Tuesday, Feb.
 23/24, and submit to your instructor.
 Audio can be [downloaded here](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cREFBbFVRRFgyV2s/view?usp=sharing).
 (You will need to be logged into Google Drive with your CU account.)
 Beginning tonic is G. Be sure to transcribe the vocal melody *and* indicate the ending key.

 ## Prep for Feb 23/24